Yobuligo/ServiceProvider.TypeScript/README.md

 # ServiceProvider.TypeScript
-An implementation of dependency injection for TypeScript by using a service provider / service locator.
+A dependency injection implementation for TypeScript by using a service provider / service locator.

 ## Installation
 TBD